leenath001/Algorithmic-Trading-Backtests/README.md

 ## Indicators.RSI(ticker)
 *  Returns RSI score at open based on previous 14 trading sessions.
 *  Typically, RSI < 30 -> oversold, RSI < 70 -> overbought

+## DOW_arb_bt
+*  Goal - create an indicator that tracks DOW stocks individually to identify short-term mispricings within the EDOW index.
+Backtests using daily close values.
+*  Working on testing on a minute-to-minute basis.